-1 Reporter's Note 2 3 4 Subsection (c) was new in the April 2005 draft and has been revised pursuant to discussion at that meeting.
+1 Reporter's Note 2 3 Subsection (c) was new in the April 2005 draft and has been revised pursuant to discussion at that meeting.
 Corporate statutes typically no longer define "cumulative voting".
-5 6 7 8 Subsection (e) is new.
+4 5 6 7 Subsection (e) is new.
 The advisors to the drafting committee suggested that the act specifically acknowledge the use of an appointment process for nonmember directors.
 These directors are used to provide special expertise on cooperative boards.
-9 10 11 12 13 Subsection (f) allows the organic rules to provide for the selection of special directors but such selection is not subject to further default rules.
+8 9 10 11 12 Subsection (f) allows the organic rules to provide for the selection of special directors but such selection is not subject to further default rules.
 Because this section is subject to the other general "member" restrictions it may not "work".
-The Committee should consider this provision.
-Is Section 617 helpful in this regard?
-14 SECTION 605.
+The Committee should consider this provision Is Section 617 helpful in this regard?
+13 14 SECTION 605.
 TERMS OF DIRECTORS.
-15 (a) A director's term expires at the annual members' meeting following the 16 director's election unless otherwise provided in the articles of organization.
-The term of a 17 director may not exceed three years.
-18 (b) Unless otherwise provided in the organic rules, a director may be reelected for 19 subsequent terms.
+15 (a) Directors' terms expire A director's term expires at the annual members' 16 meeting following their the director's election unless otherwise provided in the articles of 17 organization.
+In no event may the stated The term of any a director may not exceed three years.
+18 (b) Unless otherwise provided in the organic rules, directors a director may be 19 reelected for subsequent terms.
 20 (c) A director continues to serve as director until a successor director is elected 21 and qualified or until the director is removed, resigns, or dies.
-22 23 Reporter's Note 24 25 26 27 28 If a successor is not elected the director previously in the position would continue to serve under the operation of this section.
+22 Reporter's Note 23 24 25 26 27 If a successor is not elected the director previously in the position would continue to serve under the operation of this section.
 This section coordinates with section 608 ("Board Vacancy") Is "may" the correct choice in subsection (a) second sentence (again a matter of style more than substance).
-29 SECTION 606.
+28 SECTION 606.
 RESIGNATION OF DIRECTORS.
-30 (a) A director may resign at any time by giving notice in a record to the
+29 (a) A director may resign at any time by giving notice in a record to the 30 cooperative.